weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementEviction.md

 ```

 In both cases the Eviction object reached a terminal state, its status has `Valid` condition set to `False`.
-The user should verify if the `ClusterResourcePlacement` object is missing or if it is being deleted and recreate the
-`ClusterResourcePlacement` object if needed and retry eviction.
+Verify the placement object exists and is not deleting; recreate if necessary before retrying eviction.

-### Missing CRB object
+### Missing Binding object

-Example status with missing `CRB` object:
+Example status with missing binding object:
 ```
 status:
   conditions: